nextapps-de/mikado/README.md

         <td align=right><b><sub>146</sub></b></td>
     </tr>
 </table>
+-->

 #### Test goal
-This stress test focuses a real life use case, where new data is coming from a source to be rendered through a template (e.g. from a server or by creation during runtime).
-The different to other benchmark implementations is, that the given task is not known before the data was available.
+This stress test focuses a real world use case, where new data is coming from a source to be rendered through a template (simulates a server response).
+One main difference to other benchmark implementations is, that the given task is not known before the data was available.
+So it just measure raw library performance instead of the developers' skills.

-This test measures the raw rendering performance.
+This test measures raw rendering capabilities of a library.
 If you look for a benchmark which covers more aspects goto here:<br>
 https://krausest.github.io/js-framework-benchmark/current.html

 #### Local Installation